felix-gradr/LLM-test/goal.md

 - tools
 - etc.

+The only things you cannot change:
+- goal.md
+- .env

+### How the project is ran
 The project is ran in "steps".
 The context window is reset between each and every single step, so the repository has to contain all information you want to pass along to the next step.
 When you are reading this, this might or might not be the first step in history, there could be previous steps and future steps.

+If seed.txt still exists, that means this is the first iteration.
+It is removed after the first iteration has terminated.

+### Human work and cost
 You also have access to a human, that can do work for you that you cannot do (install packages, etc).

 Human work is far more expensive than LLM work, so keep human work as a last resort.